 Standard working hours in Spain

-The organization of working time in Spain (maximum working hours, rest time, annual holidays, public holidays, paid leave, and overtime) is regulated by law, and the working day is regulated by agreement between workers’ and employers’ organizations or in contracts.
+Spanish law regulates working time in Spain.
+This includes maximum working hours, rest time, annual holidays, Spanish public holidays, leave, and overtime.
+The working day is subject to agreement between workers’ and employers’ organizations or in contracts.

 Some key rules are as follows: